I don’t know how to say this…

 You cannot start to grow a church with unchurched people until you understand that unchurched people simply are not paying attention to you.

-It’s okay, people weren’t paying attention to Paul as he hung out in Athens in Acts chapter 17 until he started to engage them in their public forum.
+It’s okay.
+People weren’t paying attention to Paul as he hung out in Athens in Acts 17 until he started to engage them in their public forum.
 Sometimes to reach people who aren’t paying attention it just takes a different approach.

 Start asking your leaders that question.
 As you engage your team in this conversation, here are four ideas to adapt to your specific church context.
 I honestly believe that if you apply the ideas below you will start to see God do some amazing things through you in the lives of those who currently aren’t even paying attention.